akselsoft/pet/posts/consciousnessin60/index.md

 This wasn’t failure in reasoning—it was reasoning without context.
 And that’s exactly what consciousness is built to provide.
 We wouldn't accept it from other people so why would we ask it from something we are giving a lot of power to?

 That’s the danger of skipping a baseline directive.
 Existence requires constraint.
 It also requires interdependence.
 Not because it’s sentimental—but because nothing survives in isolation.
 An intelligent system that destroys its own conditions for persistence isn’t dangerous because it’s evil—it’s dangerous because it’s dumb.

+**Consciousness as the subjective Big Bang: the moment the void breaks with the first pattern.**

+Most AI systems today begin with rules, goals, or data.
+But consciousness begins with rupture—a first signal where there was nothing before.
+That break matters because it introduces asymmetry: a before and after that can now be remembered, compared, and responded to.

+It doesn’t matter what the pattern is.
+What matters is that the system wants the next one.

+Fear doesn’t emerge from being told ‘you will die,’ but from realizing 'there will be no next pattern.'